jameshughes89/cs102/src/site/labs/stacks/stacks.rst

 Reversing a String
 ------------------

 #.
-Write a method that takes a string and returns a new string that is the reverse of the original.
+Write a static method that takes a string and returns a new string that is the reverse of the original

-    * This function **must** use a stack for the reversing of the string
+    * This function must use a stack for the reversing of the string
-    * I have provided you with a skeletal method and some simple testing code below
+    * Below is a skeletal method and some simple testing code

     .. code-block:: java